babenkoivan/elastic-scout-driver-plus/docs/search-results.md

 $hits = $searchResult->hits();
 ```

-Each hit provides access to the related index name, the score, the model, the document, the highlight and the inner hits:
+Each hit provides access to the related index name, the score, the model, the document, the highlight and more:

 ```php
 $hit = $hits->first();